The John F. Kennedy Center for the Performing Arts in Education

 Teachers, we are here to support you.
 During this time of COVID and the uncertainty in school protocols, we are moving the majority of our work online.
 We will remain flexible throughout the year to ever changing practices.

-- Participate in an online Arts Integration Summer Seminar where educators and guest artists come together to deepen their understanding of arts integration.
-We welcome comedian Robert Post as keynote speaker this year as we gather online Tuesday, August 11 from 5:00-6:30pm.
+- Participate in the two-day Arts Integration Summer Institute where educators and guest artists come together to deepen their understanding of arts integration.
+We welcome musician, poet, and multi-media artist Baba Bomani as keynote speaker this year as we gather August 3-4, 2021from 8:30 am-4:00 pm on the campus of Ingham ISD.
 Attendance at this seminar is required for participation in the KCPIE program.

 “It rejuvenated me just in time for school!”
 KC-PIE participant.